 History of Chinese Knots, Types, and Their Meanings

-Knots are not only a simple decoration in the Chinese culture but is a very important form of art with a long history and rich symbolism.
-Each kind of Chinese knot has its own special meaning, and not many have known that the knots are originally the Ancient Chinese’s way of recording history and information before the creation of today’s Chinese characters.
+Knots are not only a simple decoration in Chinese culture but are a very important form of art with a long history and rich symbolism.
+Each kind of Chinese knot has its own special meaning, and not many have known that the knots were originally the Ancient Chinese way of recording history and information before the creation of today’s Chinese characters.

 What Is a Chinese Knot?